 Thar Desert Case Study

-The Thar Desert is located in north-west India and stretches into Pakistan.
+The Thar Desert, also known as the Great Indian Desert, is located in northwest India and stretches into Pakistan.
 It covers 200,000 square kilometres and is the most densely populated desert in the world.
+The desert forms a natural boundary between India and Pakistan.

 Mineral extraction in the Thar Desert